Machine learning glass caging order parameters with an artificial nested neural network

-{\bf Caging order parameters}
+\subsection{Caging order parameters}

-In the framework of replica glass theory~\cite{parisi2020theory}, the three transitions are all characterized by {\it caging order parameters}.
-Particles diffuse in the liquid phase, but in the glass phase, they are confined in {\it cages} formed by nearby particles (Fig.~\ref{fig:PD}).
-Thus the average cage size $\Delta$ (see Methods for the definition) can be used as an order parameter to identify glass and melting transitions: $\Delta$ is small and finite in glasses (if activations are neglected as in mean-field theories), while in liquids, $\Delta \to \infty$ in the thermodynamic limit.
+In the framework of replica glass theory~\cite{parisi2020theory}, the three transitions considered in this study (the melting transition, the Gardner transition, and the liquid to glass transition) are all characterized by {\it caging order parameters}.
+Particles diffuse in the liquid phase, but in the glass phase, they are confined in cages formed by nearby particles.
+Thus the average cage size $\Delta$ can be used as an order parameter to identify glass and melting transitions: $\Delta$ is small and finite in glasses (if activations are neglected as in mean-field theories~\cite{parisi2020theory}), while in liquids, $\Delta \to \infty$ in the thermodynamic limit.

 The order parameter for the Gardner transition is much more complicated.
-In the marginally stable glass phase, particle cages split into multiple hierarchical {\it sub-cages}.
-According to the mean-field theory~\cite{charbonneau2017glass, parisi2020theory}, the two phases around a Gardner transition are distinguished by, not a single scalar, but a probability distribution function $P(\Delta_i)$ of {\it single-particle cage size} $\Delta_i$ (see Methods for the definition).
-However, in 3D systems, it is more convenient to look at the distribution $P(\chi_i)$ of {\it single-particle caging susceptibility} $\chi_i$ (see Methods for the definition), which shows single and double peaks in stable and marginal glasses respectively~\cite{li2021determining}. \\
+In the marginally stable glass phase, particle cages split into multiple hierarchical sub-cages.
+According to the mean-field theory~\cite{charbonneau2017glass, parisi2020theory}, the two phases around a Gardner transition are distinguished by, not a single scalar, but a probability distribution function $P(\Delta_i)$ of single-particle cage size $\Delta_i$.
+However, in three-dimensional systems, as shown in this paper and in Ref.~\cite{li2021determining}, it is more practical to look at the distribution $P(\chi_i)$ of single-particle caging susceptibility $\chi_i$, which displays single and double peaks in stable and marginal glasses respectively.